3 Steps to Properly Handling Your Flooring Installers

 Before You Meet

 Now, all 50 states have their own laws and certifications, so I can’t give you specific help with those except to say that you should look online to find out what they are for your state, and then make sure the business you’re considering has them up to date.
 There are a few national organizations which have set some standards and created certifications, and they might help you out as well.
 For general flooring you can enter your zip code into a box on the Certified Flooring Installers site to see who that meets their criteria is within range of you.
-For hardwood more specifically, you can check with the National Wood Flooring Association to see who they certify.

 When You Meet Before You Hire